 She has published over 40 short stories and 60 poems in various Arabic publications in Israel.
 Her novel My Dear Beyond the Ocean was recently published in German.
 Ms. Nasrallah received a B.A. in Arabic and Art, University of Haifa, and her M.A.
 Degree through the International Writing Program at the University of Iowa.
 Her thesis was entitled “Female Artists from the Wadi Ara Region: Their Artistic Endeavor as a Reflection of their Social and Individual Perception.”
 Her play, The Moaning of Rosary was produced as a reading by Portland Stage Company and the theatre department at Iowa University in 2001 and was later staged at New York Theatre Workshop the same year.
 She has given lectures on topics such as women’s roles in art and society, peace making, Arabic culture, and using the arts in teaching.

 Lee Perlman is the Executive Director of the America-Israel Cultural Foundation.
 In 2013, Ha'aretz newspaper named Lee as one of "The 100 Most Influential People in Israeli Culture."
 He is a research fellow on Israeli culture at the Tami Steinmetz Center for Peace Research at Tel Aviv University.
 He is formerly a lecturer at Tel Aviv University (TAU) and at Brandeis University's "Genesis at Brandeis" and "Social Justice Summer" programs.
 He previously served as Director of Programs at The Abraham Fund Initiatives, a leading Israeli co-existence organization.

 Lee received his PhD from Tel Aviv University.
-His doctoral dissertation was on the social and cultural impact and significance of Jewish and Palestinian theatre cooperation on the Israeli stage.
+His doctoral dissertation was on the socio-cultural and socio-political impact and significance of Jewish and Palestinian theatre cooperation on the Israeli stage.
 He has written extensively on NGO efforts at improved Israeli-Palestinian relations.